MoustafaShaaban/Vue_Notes_App/README.md

 * Link notes by tags.

-* Persist Notes using the localStorage API.
+* Persist Notes and Tags using the localStorage API.

 * Search for notes by note title or content.